-There isn’t a one-size-fits-all approach to improve employee engagement and productivity.
-If your company wants to move the needle, you need to consider a broad range of employee engagement solutions.
-However, it doesn’t end there, you’ll need to adjust them to meet your specific needs to achieve the most benefits for your company and your employees.
-That said, these changing times have made a difficult initiative even more challenging, and many businesses remain at a standstill because they lack fresh and impactful ideas.
-To help you determine strategies that will make a difference, we’ve compiled 3 tips to help you improve employee engagement and productivity.
+There isn’t a one-size-fits-all approach to improving employee engagement and productivity.
+If your company wants to move the needle, you must consider a broad range of employee engagement solutions.
+However, it doesn’t end there; you’ll need to adjust them to meet your specific needs to achieve the most benefits for your company and your employees.
+These changing times have made problematic initiatives even more challenging, and many businesses remain at a standstill because they lack fresh and impactful ideas.
+To help you determine strategies that will make a difference, we’ve compiled three tips to help you improve employee engagement and productivity.

 1. Ask for Employee Feedback

 Where can you find the best employee engagement advice?
 Go straight to the source and ask!
-That’s right, ask your employees directly about what they feel will keep them more engaged.
-Although it isn’t really feasible to provide every employee with different engagement solutions, you can try to understand what motivates the majority of your employees.
+That’s right, ask your employees what they feel will keep them more engaged.
+Although providing every employee with different engagement solutions isn’t feasible, you can try to understand what motivates most of your employees.

 This can be accomplished through activities such as: